emendezguzman/rationales_for_detecting_forced_labour/README.md

 This repository presents, to the best of our knowledge, the first openly accessible English corpus annotated for multi-class and multi-label forced labour detection.

 Our goal is to provide richer annotations for training text classification models, i.e., labels with rationales [[2]](#2).
-When annotating a news article, our annotators also highlight the evidence supporting their annotation, thereby allowing classifiers to learn \emph{why} the instance belongs to a certain category.
+When annotating a news article, our annotators also highlight the evidence supporting their annotation, thereby allowing classifiers to learn *why* the instance belongs to a certain category.

 ## Data Annotation